arkarkark/arkarkark.github.io/_posts/2014-12-16-migrating-to-github-pages.md

 ## Keeping Published Urls consistent

 Jekyll defaults to year/month/day/post-title.html permalink format, but of course that's no good for me, it wasn't how blogger did it.
-A quick addition to _config.yaml fixed that:
+I thought quick addition to _config.yaml fixed that:

 ```yaml